leorasdsouza/INS-Lab-Programs/Hill Cipher/README.md

 ## Overview

-This program implements the **Hill Cipher**, a polygraphic substitution cipher that encrypts messages using linear algebra.
-It supports **encryption** functionalities using matrix operations.
+This program implements the **Hill Cipher**, a polygraphic substitution cipher that encrypts and decrypts messages using linear algebra.
+It supports both encryption and decryption functionalities using matrix operations.

 ## Open in Google Colab